Chris Gero: Film Direction

 In 2000, Gero produced "Michael McDonald: A Gathering of Friends," a concert hosted by Jeff Bridges.
 The show consisted of McDonald performing duets with a variety of well known artists, including Patti LaBelle, Christopher Cross, James Ingram, Kenny Loggins, The Doobie Brothers and Jeff Bridges himself.
-A DVD of the concert was released on Image Entertainment a year later in 2001 and went on to become an extremely successful PBS Special.
+A DVD of the concert was released on Image Entertainment a year later in 2001 and went on to become a PBS Special.

-On September 29, 2012, Gero oversaw the filming of Sarah McLachlan’s special encore performance for a Disklavier TV broadcast from her house in Canada.
+On September 29, 2012, Gero oversaw the filming of Sarah McLachlan's special encore performance for a Disklavier TV broadcast from her house in Canada.
 The performance footage was hosted on Disklavier TV so people who own Yamaha Disklavier pianos can have the piano reproduce her performance in their own homes.

 Gero produced and directed the full length concert film of Elton John's "The Million Dollar Piano", which was released through Cinema Live on March 18 and March 26, 2014 in 1,200 movie theaters throughout the world.
-Gero also produced and directed the 2014 DVD "Making The Million Dollar Piano," an hour-long documentary on the making of the custom-designed Yamaha piano featured in Elton John’s Las Vegas show, "Million Dollar Piano."
+Gero also produced and directed the 2014 DVD "Making The Million Dollar Piano," an hour-long documentary on the making of the custom-designed Yamaha piano featured in Elton John's Las Vegas show, "Million Dollar Piano."
 A short form of the DVD is part of a bundle package with John's album "The Diving Board," released by Best Buy.
 Yamaha Entertainment Group also produced a DVD release of the live show.
 The DVD was released July 1, 2014 and distributed by Eagle Rock Entertainment.

 Gero directed and produced "Nathan East For the Record" – a documentary about Nathan East, one of the most recorded bass players in the history of music.
 The 80-minute film showcases the recording of Nathan East's No.1 debut solo album, 30 years in the making.
 Eric Clapton, Quincy Jones, Phil Collins, Lionel Richie, Michael McDonald, Kenny Loggins, Vince Gill, David Foster and Don Was are among those featured.
 "Nathan East For the Record" has gone on to win over 15 awards to date.